brando90/ultimate-utils/tutorials_for_myself/my_hf_hugging_face_pg/transformer_notes.md

 Conclusion: you need to loop through the seq length at generation/prediction time in **true** eval mode.

+note: it seems there is prefixed causual masked for decoders i.e. the condition is a mask with ones, instead of predicting and ignoring the outputs according to the t5 video (& paper?).

 ## Language Model

 LM = Language modeling predicts words in a sentence.